Department of Theater Arts

 THTR 371, Intermediate On-Camera Scene Study, 3 Units

-This on-camera scene study course will emphasize the relationship with the other actor, relationship between the camera and performer, relationship with the director, camera blocking, camera angles, culminating in shooting scenes to be viewed by an invited audience at the semesters end.
+This on-camera scene study course emphasizes the relationship between actors, the camera, and the director.
+Topics include camera blocking and camera angles, and the course culminates in shooting scenes to be viewed by an invited audience.

 THTR 374, Writing 3: Playwriting, 3 Units

-An introduction to the workshop method of writing and revising plays for live performance, this course targets students who want to write for theater.
-Students learn the fundamentals of dramatic structure, characters, theme, and dialogue.
-In addition to completing numerous writing exercises, students conceive, develop, and write an original one-act play.
+This course is an introduction to the workshop method of writing and revising plays for live performance.
+Students learn the fundamentals of dramatic structure, characters, theme, and dialogue, and in addition to completing numerous writing exercises, students conceive, develop, and write an original one-act play.
 Meets the General Education Requirement: Writing 3: Writing in the Disciplines.

 THTR 388, Sketch Comedy for the Writer/Performer, 3 Units